dotfortun/discrete_math/sections/formal_logic/index.md

 | T   |
 | F   |

-And the truth table for `Cats are awesome and dogs are awesome` would be:
+Adding in some complexity, the truth table for `Cats are awesome and dogs are awesome` would be:

 | $C$ | $D$ | $C \wedge D$ |
 | :-: | :-: | :----------: |